The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Introduction

+In the proposed \emph{Black-Box Simplex Architecture} (\bsa), shown in Figure~\ref{fig:simplex_bbsimplex}(b), the BC (now referred to as the \emph{Lookahead Baseline Controller} (LBC)), no longer needs to be statically verified, and can even be incorrect.
+The tradeoff is that the DM performs more extensive runtime checking and stores backup command sequences from previous computation steps.
+The DM performs simulation or reachability analysis based on a known system model.
+If the DM's computation time is too large, \bsa keeps the system safe by switching control to a stored command sequence generated at an earlier step by the LBC and checked for safety by the DM.
+The specifics of the approach will be discussed in Section~\ref{sec:BB}.

-We prove two theorems about this architecture: (i)~safety is always guaranteed, and (ii)~if the baseline and advanced controllers perform well (to be formally defined in the next section) and the decision module is fast enough, the architecture is transparent: the advanced controller appears to have full control of the system.
-The practicality of these assumptions is also demonstrated through our two significant case studies.
-In the first, a multi-robot coordination system uses a baseline controller with a model-predicative control algorithm.
+We prove two theorems about this architecture: (i)~safety is always guaranteed, and (ii)~when the baseline and advanced controllers perform well (to be formally defined in Section~\ref{sec:BB}), the architecture is transparent: the advanced controller appears to have full control of the system.
+The practicality of these assumptions and the utility of the \bsa architecture itself is demonstrated through two significant case studies.
+In the first, a multi-robot coordination system uses a BC based on a model-predicative control algorithm with a potential-field approach for collision avoidance.
+Such a setup is difficult to statically verify as it depends on the online solution of a nonlinear optimization problem.
 In the second, a mid-air collision avoidance system for groups of F-16 aircraft is created from imperfect logic encoded in neural networks.
+A preview of the second case study is shown in Figure~\ref{fig:acasxu15}, where directly using the neural networks causes a collision (left), but the Black-Box Simplex approach safely navigates the scenario, resulting in an emergent maneuver similar to a roundabout (right).

 The rest of the paper is organized as follows.
-Section~\ref{sec:BB} presents a formal definition of the Black-Box Simplex Architecture, including proofs of the safety and transparency theorems.
-Section~\ref{sec:eval} contains two case studies implementing the architecture.
-Section~\ref{sec:related} discusses related work while Section~\ref{sec:conclusions} offers our concluding remarks.
+Section~\ref{sec:BB} presents a formal definition of the Black-Box Simplex Architecture, including proofs of safety and transparency.
+Section~\ref{sec:eval} features two case studies implementing the architecture.
+Section~\ref{sec:related} discusses related work and Section~\ref{sec:conclusions} offers our concluding remarks.